auan0001/MPI-One-sided-Game-of-Life/README.md

 will be written to the console.

 ## Results
-This is results from running the code on the [UPPMAX Rackham](https://www.uppmax.uu.se/resources/systems/the-rackham-cluster/) cluster.
+This is results from running the code on the [UPPMAX Rackham](https://www.uppmax.uu.se/resources/systems/the-rackham-cluster/) cluster using the modules `GCC 9.2.0` and `OpenMPI 4.0.2`.

 ### Runtime
 ![Runtime](https://github.com/auan0001/MPI-One-sided-Game-of-Life/blob/main/images/gol_gh_run.png)